 02 Nurture Customer Loyalty

-Madewell’s brand identity emphasizes social responsibility and building community—priorities that greatly appeal to two key consumer tribes, Gen Z and teachers.
+Madewell’s brand identity emphasizes social responsibility and building community—priorities that greatly appeal to two key consumer communities, Gen Z and teachers.

 Do Well is a Madewell program that fosters sustainability.
 Hometown Heroes helps local creatives all over the country grow their businesses.
 And Humans We Heart showcases artists, musicians, athletes, and others who inspire the Madewell brand.